janjakovacevic/SakilaProject/README.md

 	- Customer: Will be able to see their own account information including which films they have rented
 		- Allows for personalised experience for each customer
 		- Able to rent a specific film
-	- Owner: Has all levels of access and can write to the database, i.e creating new customers and adding films.
+	- Owner: Has all levels of access and can write to the database.
 Can see all customer information and films that have been taken out
 		- Allows for organised control when it comes to owners
 		- Able to update the information of a specific film
 		- Able to delete a specific film